jstraney/jasper/README.md

   });
 ```

-Now, you should have a blue rectangle that can move right when the arrow key is pressed.
-Think of an entity as the 'stuff' in your games frame.
-An entity could be a player, a wall,
-a gui component, a clipping area for collision.
+Now, you should have a blue rectangle.Think of an entity as the 'stuff' in your games frame.
+An entity could be a player, a wall, a gui component, a clipping area for collision.
 It's a game object.

 Entities are manipulated through groups. a group can contain entities of various classes, but it's recommended they share an interface and purpose.
-If you
-think rectangles are repulsive, you can make it a special rectangle:
+If you think rectangles are repulsive, you can make it a special rectangle:

 ```js
 //add this to game state's init